Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

   - Build:  As a last resort, custom build a solution.
 This should be limited to business capabilities and processes that are unique to our department.
 Executive approval (Department Architecture Review Board)  required.

-1. Document & Exercise Backup & Recovery
+### Guidance: Document & Exercise Backup & Recovery

   All applications, regardless or criticality, must have a documented backup and recovery procedure.
 This needs to be exercised on a regular basis (at least annually) and must be done prior to deployment to production.

-1. Develop as per the Criticality of the Application
+### Guidance: Develop as per the Criticality of the Application

   Business critical applications require a Business Continuity Plan (BCP) and Disaster Recovery Plan (DRP) to be documented and reviewed on a regular basis.
 The DRP must be excercised routinely.

   - [ ] Enterprise Architecture Gap : Formally identify the criticality of applications and record this in the department's official configuration management database (CMDB).
 Note: *As of this writing the CMDB is not the official source of truth for the list of critical applications.
 The project should clearly identity if this application is critical to allow for analysis and design of the quality attributes required for a critical application.

-1. Build Less and Stay Lean
+### Guidance: Build Less and Stay Lean

   BaseCamp has a few short-narratives on ways to stay-competitive; which can be adopted to our department attempting to reduce technical debt.